1. Hydrate, hydrate, hydrate

 9. Keep a nail file handy

 Who hasn’t experienced that annoying moment when you break a nail and realise you don’t have a nail file to hand.
-You may be tempted to bite your nail in an attempt to fix it or to stop it annoying you, but this can do more harm than good, as it can further damage the nail bed.
+You may be tempted to bite your nail in an attempt to fix it or to stop it from annoying you, but this can do more harm than good, as it can further damage the nail bed.
 Try to keep a nail file handy in your bag or desk at work to quickly smooth any rough edges and prevent further damage.

 10. Don’t forget your toenails!